ActiveBrainAtlas2/preprocessing-pipeline/notebooks/Will/README.md

 * *preps* or preparations refer to the brain specimens eg: DKXX
 * *prep_list_function* is a function that returns a list of preps to examine.
 This could be a function that queries the database or simply returns a list of strings.
-* *landmark_list_function* is a function to determine the list of structures to include. eg:get_all_landmarks_in_specimens finds the union of all structures in each prep
+* *landmark_list_function* is a function to determine the list of structures to include. eg:get_all_landmarks_in_specimens finds the union of all structures in each prep.
+This deals with the case when the comparing brains with differented annotated list of landmark structures.

 ```python
 plot_offset_between_two_com_sets(com_list_1,com_list_2,prep_list_function,landmark_list_function,plot_title)